-Despite 1D models allow easily estimating the average temperature change in a given volume of rock, this comparison shows that they cannot inform on the temperature distribution around the borehole, and thus on the area of impact in the long term.
-Temperature time-series extracted from the 1D and 3D models show that in opposition to 1D models, where the temperature declines a linear rate ~-0.08°C/year from the inset of production, temperature at the borehole location tends to decrease exponentially in the first years of heat extraction in a 3D scenario.
+Although 1D models allow a simple estimation of the average temperature change in a given volume of rock, this comparison shows that they cannot inform on the temperature distribution around the borehole, and thus on the area of impact in the long term.
+Temperature time-series extracted from the 1D and 3D models show that in contrast to 1D models, where the temperature declines a linear rate ~-0.08°C/year from the onset of production, temperature at the borehole location tends to decrease exponentially in the first years of heat extraction in a 3D scenario.
 After about 13 years, temperature near the borehole approaches steady state conditions with a quasi-linear rate of decrease of ~-0.01°C/year.
 Away from the borehole, the effects of heat extractions are delayed.
 At x = 26.5 m, temperature starts decline after a year and a quasi-constant rate of temperature decline of ~0.02°C/year is reached after about 20 years.
 Further away from the borehole, the rate of temperature decline starts to linearize from the onset of temperature decline.
-This suggests that despite steady state temperature tends to be reach at the borehole, the poor heat generation and recharge potential of this system do not permit to reach steady-state temperature conditions spatially.
+This suggests that although steady state temperature tends to be reached at the borehole, this does not correspond to spatial steady-state temperature conditions due to the poor heat generation and recharge potential of this system.

 We use the 3D full extent model to measure the radius of the area impacted by heat extraction around the borehole after 30 years.
 The drawdown is measured along two horizontal profiles situated at the surface (z = 0 m) and at the mid-borehole (z= - 70 m).
 Fig XXX shows that for both depths, the radius of influence reaches about 80 m around the borehole, with a total temperature drop of 8°C at the mid-borehole (red horizontal line) and of 0.1°C at the surface.
 After 30 years, the footprint area of heat mining in the volume with a thermal conductivity of 2.2 W/°C.m is in the order of 20 000 m², that is an order of magnitude higher than the area calculated from a mathematical approach.